pcordes/par2-cleanhistory/README_FIRST.txt

 http://www.chuchusoft.com/par2_tbb

---- Installing the pre-built Windows version ---
+--- Installing the pre-built Windows (32-bit) version ---

 The Windows version is a 32-bit Windows build of the concurrent version of par2cmdline 0.4.
-It is distributed as an executable (par2.exe) along with the required Intel Thread Building Blocks 2.0 library (tbb.dll) which comes from the tbb20_017oss_win.tar.gz distribution.
+It is distributed as an executable (par2.exe) along with the required Intel Threading Building Blocks 2.1 library (tbb.dll) which comes from the tbb21_009oss_win.tar.gz distribution.

 The par2.exe and tbb.dll files included in this distribution require version 7.1 of the Microsoft C runtime libraries, which are probably